Things I find

 Conversations with people that don’t know me, for I can be whoever I want.

 Power.
-Its smell, taste, the looks, the shape. the essence.
+Its smell, taste, the looks, the shape.

 Perfectly understanding the core essence of a person at first glance, allowing me to predict their behaviour effortlessly.